 The short-term future of energy is "low-carbon", but the ultimate aim that we are all committed to achieving is to be completely carbon free.
 In the 2021-2024 Strategic Plan we set the target for full decarbonization of all products and processes by 2050.
 To get there we will need time and the right tools for the transition.
 Natural gas will certainly be one of these tools.
 It may seem contradictory, given that it is a fossil fuel, but in fact this raw material is uniquely placed to drive the necessary transition from today's carbon-intensive use to a low-carbon future, as it is a mix of gaseous hydrocarbons, mainly methane, making it a cleaner source of energy than hydrocarbons such as coal and oil.
-Our 19th World Oil, Gas and Renewables Review observes the emerging decarbonisation trends with the goal of helping to identify the necessary actions to tackle the climate challenge.
-When used in the transport sector, for example, the adoption of methane-based fuels can reduce CO2 emissions by 20-25% compared to traditional fossil fuels such as gasoline and diesel.
-If, on the other hand, it is used as a means of generating electricity, natural gas has a much greater positive impact, producing around half the CO2 emissions of coal per kWh of electricity generated.
-In that context, natural gas has the lowest carbon footprint of all fossil fuels, generating about half the CO2 emissions of coal per kWh of electricity generated, even taking into account the “fugitive emissions” associated with methane production.
+Our 20th World Energy Review highlights the emerging decarbonisation trends with a view to facilitating the identification of the necessary actions to tackle the climate challenge.
+When used in the transportation sector, for example, the adoption of methane-based fuels can reduce CO2 emissions by nearly 20% compared to traditional fossil fuels such as gasoline and diesel.
+Conversely, if, it is used as a means of electricity generation, natural gas has a much greater positive impact, producing nearly half the CO2 emissions of coal per kWh of electricity generated.
+Against this backdrop, natural gas has the lowest carbon footprint among all fossil fuels, generating about half the CO2 emissions of coal per kWh of electricity generated, even by taking into account the “fugitive emissions” associated with methane production.
 The Centrale Electrique du Congo project is an example of how gas is a viable alternative to coal and oil when it comes to generating electricity.

 DOCUFILM#6 - New lights in the Congo